brooklynrail/brooklynrail-platform/content/events/2023/08/rachel-feinstein-in-florence.md

 ---
 title: Rachel Feinstein in Florence
 deck: Featuring Feinstein and Andrew Woolbright
-summary: "Artist Rachel Feinstein joins Rail Editor-at-Large for a conversation.
+summary: "Artist Rachel Feinstein joins Rail Editor-at-Large Andrew Woolbright for a conversation.
 We conclude with a poetry reading. "
 people:
   - person: rachel-feinstein
   - person: andrew-paul-woolbright